kiviktnm/decman/README.md

     ))
 ```

 Building of foreign packages happens in a chroot.
 This creates some overhead, but ensures clean builds.
 By default the chroot is created to `/tmp/decman/build`.
-I recommend to use a tempfs for the `/tmp/` directory to speed up builds.
-Also make sure that the tempfs-partition is large enough.
+I recommend to use a tmpfs for the `/tmp/` directory to speed up builds.
+Also make sure that the tmpfs-partition is large enough.
 I recommend at least 6 GB.

 Build packages are stored in a cache `/var/cache/decman`.
 By default decman keeps 3 most recent versions of all packages.

 ### Systemd units

 > [!NOTE]
-> Decman will only enable and disable systemd systemd.
+> Decman will only enable and disable systemd services.
 It will not start or stop them.

 Decman can enable systemd services, system wide or for a specific user.
 Decman will enable all units defined in the source, and disable them when they are removed from the source.
 If a unit is not defined in the source, decman will not touch it.